NCAA v. Board of Regents of the University of Oklahoma: Majority opinion

 The NCAA position that an interest in maintaining a competitive balance justified the television plan was also rejected.
 While agreeing with the desire to maintain such a balance, Stevens noted that there was no evidence that the plan succeeded in that effort.
 The decision of the circuit court was affirmed.

 Dissent

 Justice Byron White, joined by Justice William Rehnquist, dissented from the majority opinion.
 White, a former college football star at Colorado, stated that while intercollegiate athletics bore a superficial resemblance to professional sports, it was clear that other, non-commercial goals played the main role.
 Its actions are based on the unique nature of college athletics, and White felt that the restrictions were reasonable.
 He would have overturned the circuit court.
-White did not find the majority's deference to the District Court's economic findings, and was not convinced that Oklahoma nor Georgia had shown either an increase in prices or a decrease in output.
+White was not convinced that Oklahoma or Georgia had shown either an increase in prices or a decrease in output.